redhat-et/ceph-mirroring/manual/README.md

 ## Sync schedule
 Follow the instructions for [enabling and scheduling snapshot mirroring](../storage-schedule.md).

+## Access the App and Add Some Data
+From a browser should be able to access via [http://wordpress.octo.eng.rdu2.redhat.com/](http://wordpress.octo.eng.rdu2.redhat.com/)

 # Define west2
 Now you are ready to define West2.
 No replicas of the application are defined at that location so pods will not start.